 - The correction of any inaccurate consumer personal data.

 - Deleting the consumer’s personal data under specified circumstances.

 - Restricting the processing of the personal data.

 - A private right of action for enforcement.

-Ohio HB 376, sponsored by Rep. Rick Carfagna, R-Genoa Township, was introduced on July 12 and, as of 07/23, has not been referred to a committee.
+Ohio HB 376, sponsored by Rep. Rick Carfagna, R-Genoa Township, was introduced on July 12 referred to the Government Oversight Committee on September 16.
+The legislature is in regular session.
 The bill has support of Republican Gov. Mike DeWine.
 The bill (the Ohio Personal Privacy Act) would grant consumers:

 - the right to obtain a copy of their personal data

 - the right to deletion of any personal data collected for a business purpose

 - the right to have any inaccurate personal information corrected